 The True Purpose of Research for Fiction

-When you first start research for a novel, you’re going to be looking at the big picture.
+When you first start the research process for a novel, you’re going to be looking at the big picture.
 You want to get a general overview of the time period, location, and/or character profession.
-You want to immerse yourself in everything you can find that comes within your story’s scope.
+You want to immerse yourself in everything you can find that comes within your story's scope.

 This isn’t because you’re going to regurgitate all that to your readers.
 It’s because you need to have a clear picture of what’s going on in order to successfully write your story.
 All of your research is for you so that you can translate your world to your reader.

-Your research is a tool that should serve your story, not the other way around.
+Book research is a tool that should serve your story, not the other way around.
 You’re not writing an academic paper, so resist the urge to shove everything you’ve learned into your story.
 You’ll end up info dumping if you try.